dartmouth-cs98/dartmouth-cs98.github.io/slides/04_design/index_slides.md

 ???
 * today - work on plans if you haven't finished yet, discuss stuff, plan stuff, draw stuff
-* if you want feedback ask me or Kizito
+* if you want feedback ask me
+* I'd like to make **Mockups DUE next Tuesday - think we can pull that off? **
-* I'd like to make **SCAFFOLDING DUE tuesday - think we can pull that off? **
+* I'd like to make **SCAFFOLDING DUE next Thursday - think we can pull that off? **